Ynyesto/ynyesto/README.md

 ### Umbrella Research

 In March of 2025 I joined [Umbrella Research](https://github.com/umbrellaresearch/) as a Blockchain Developer to work on MEV-related DeFi strategies.
-Here I work mainly as a TypeScript back-end dev, though constantly looking at Solidity code and interacting with smart contracts and event info, as well as some FE.
+Here I work mainly as a TypeScript back-end dev, though constantly looking at Solidity code and interacting with smart contracts and event info, as well as some FE work.

 ### BitChill